-Work setting response categories in the current survey are similar to those before 2010.
-The current categories are more detailed and directed towards service provision; for example, there are three categories of private practice ('solo', 'group' and 'locum') compared with only one available before 2010.
+Work setting response categories in the current survey are similar to those until 2009.
+The current categories are more detailed and directed towards service provision; for example, there are three categories of private practice ('solo', 'group' and 'locum') compared with only one available until 2009.
 While in 2010 and 2011 the survey form provided a distinction between 'outpatient' and 'other hospital' settings, the 2012 question included only 'hospital' as a response category.
-The 2013 and 2014 surveys provided a distinction between 'outpatient' and 'other hospital' settings.
+From 2013 surveys provided a distinction between 'outpatient' and 'other hospital' settings.